wsmoak/wsmoak.github.io/_posts/2015-07-12-phoenix-and-ecto-from-mix-new-to-heroku.md

 Now that Elixir is installed, you have access to the `mix` command which is needed to run the following commands to create and migrate the database.

 <pre>
-$ heroku run mix ecto.create # ignore error, see below
+$ heroku run mix ecto.create
-$ heroku run mix ecto.migrate
+Running `mix ecto.create` attached to terminal... up, run.4208 ** (Mix) The database for MyApp.Repo couldn't be created, reason given: Error: You must install at least one postgresql-client-[version] package.
+.
 </pre>

-When running `heroku run mix ecto.create` I received this error:
+Oops!
+This command results in an angry red error message.
+Fear not.
+According to <http://stackoverflow.com/questions/17300341/migrate-not-working-on-heroku> and in my experience, this can safely be ignored.

 <pre>
+$ heroku run mix ecto.migrate
-Running `mix ecto.create` attached to terminal... up, run.4650 ** (Mix) The database for MyApp.Repo couldn't be created, reason given: Error: You must install at least one postgresql-client-[version] package.
+Running `mix ecto.migrate` attached to terminal... up, run.5618

+15:51:38.879 [info]  == Running MyApp.Repo.Migrations.CreateUser.change/0 forward

+15:51:38.879 [info]  create table users

+15:51:38.932 [info]  == Migrated in 0.4s
 </pre>

-According to <http://stackoverflow.com/questions/17300341/migrate-not-working-on-heroku> and in my experience, this can safely be ignored.
+Now the 'users' database table has been created.

 # Step 12: Success!